Report fraud or abuse

 Featured documents

-Unitaid has no tolerance for acts of wrongdoing in projects which it funds.
+Unitaid has zero tolerance for acts of wrongdoing in projects which it funds.

-Wrongdoing includes fraud, bribery, corruption and misappropriation, among other things.
-A permanent hotline has been established to make it easier for you to come forward and report your concerns.
-Full confidentiality is guaranteed for anyone using the line.
+Wrongdoing includes fraud, bribery, corruption, misappropriation, and sexual exploitation and abuse, among other types of unethical or dishonest behaviours.
+A permanent hotline, the Integrity Hotline, has been established to make it easier for you to come forward and report your concerns.
+You may choose to make a report anonymously.
 Please alert us immediately if you believe that wrongdoing has occurred or is occurring within a Unitaid -funded project.
 Your help in identifying and reporting any wrongdoing that has come to your attention is really important to us.
-Wrongful acts take resources away from Unitaid’s objectives of improving access to treatments and diagnostics for HIV/AIDS, malaria and tuberculosis in low-income countries.
+Wrongful acts take resources away from Unitaid’s objectives of improving access to treatments and diagnostics for HIV/AIDS, malaria and tuberculosis, as well as other diseases, in low- and middle-income countries.

 What should you report?

-The following list gives an indication of types of wrongdoing that should be reported but is not exhaustive:
+If you suspect that wrongdoing may have occurred or is occurring in a Unitaid-funded project, you should report it.
+The following list gives an indication of the types of wrongdoing that should be reported, but is not exhaustive:

 • Stealing money, medicine or equipment